 Underhyped: graph databases

 A graph database is a way of storing and presenting data in a way that illuminates the relationships between things and people.
 Unlike a regular database, in which you need to run SQL Joins to form connections, a graph database allows you to see connections instantly and form more predictive, deeper interactions with consumers.
 This technology has been underestimated as just another form of database, but it’s much more powerful than that.

 Overhyped: blockchain technology

 The underlying principles of blockchain technology are impressive and have been used conceptually to suggest monumental changes to the way we use and think about money, enhance our healthcare system, manage supply chains, and more.
 The potential of a digital ledger is vast, but the technology is so nascent that only big investors and technology leaders can access its value right now.

 Underhyped: digital twins

 “Digital twin” refers to a digital version of a physical entity, such as a car or piece of furniture.
 The digital twin is able to carry all of the information about the real-world object, brought to life by real-time data from intelligent sensors in the object.
 This digital twin can then be used to diagnose problems and experiment with solutions without investing in physical changes to the product.

 There are innumerable technology trends that can affect a business.
 However, that doesn’t mean you should leap on them in the hopes that they’ll produce something of value.
 Remember that there are no shortcuts here; not every technology trend is created equal, so take time to evaluate and ideate before you fully commit.

 Is your desire for the latest tech tool coming out of fear or as part of an educated strategy?
-With a strategic approach, separating the hype from value should come naturally.
-You’ll be able to recognize the emerging solutions that could add value within your business and help it scale into the future.
+With a strategic approach, separating hype from value should come naturally.
+You’ll be able to recognize the emerging solutions that could add value to your business and help it scale into the future.